Bar and Court Admissions

 Prior to joining WTO, Dan was an associate at a litigation boutique in Houston.
 He also served judicial clerkships in the Colorado Supreme Court and in the U.S. District Court for the Eastern District of New York.

-- Representing a major automobile insurance company and recurring client in defense of favorable summary judgment and class certification rulings on appeal before the Ninth Circuit in a nine-figure, 80,000 member class action challenging client's valuation methodology for total loss vehicles.
+- Representing a major automobile insurance company in defense of favorable summary judgment and class certification rulings on appeal before the Ninth Circuit in a nine-figure, 80,000 member class action challenging client's valuation methodology for total loss vehicles.
 Representing same client in similar cases across the country, including appeals in the Fifth and Sixth Circuits.

 - Successfully defended the royalty interest owners of an oil well in the appeal of a $150 million class action verdict against the first oil purchaser.

-- Representing an oil and gas company as post-trial and appellate counsel to defend a verdict of over $40 million in a complex commercial dispute involving an agreement to develop assets in Latin America.
+- Representing an oil and gas company as post-trial and appellate counsel to defend a verdict of over $40 million in a complex commercial dispute involving an agreement to develop hydrocarbon assets.

-- Representing a medical device company in post-trial and appellate proceedings in a case presenting questions of first impression under Colorado products liability law.
+- Represented a medical device company in post-trial and appellate proceedings in a case presenting questions of first impression under Colorado products liability law.

 - Won affirmance of a favorable jury verdict for the general partner of a real estate company in a complex commercial dispute with limited partners.